darkanakin41/download-search/README.md

 * Create an advanced research form
 * Create a user section
 * Enhance site parsing to retrieve more data
+* Connect to a Video Game DB and a Music DB

 For connected users :
 * Subscribe to a serie and be notified when a new episode is out
 * Display list of subscribed series
+* Display a calendar of upcoming episodes from TV Shows
 * Add a checkbox which save if the episode/movie have been downloaded

+For the system :
+* Add a command to retrieve last uploaded items